benvonhandorf/esp32_audio_stream/tools/mqtt_to_obsidian/OBSIDIAN_BRIDGE.md

 # Settings > Community plugins > Browse > "Advanced URI"
 ```

+## Installation

+- Create a virtual environment for the script
+- Install the requirements using `python3 -m pip install -r requirements.txt`
+- Configure the script, using either a config.yaml file or command line options.
+- Create a `.desktop` file for Obsidian, if one does not exist already
+- Add `MimeType=x-scheme-handler/obsidian;` to the `.desktop` file
+- Run `update-desktop-database <desktop file location>`

 ## Quick Start

 ### Method 1: Direct File Writing (Recommended)